supa2/Automaton/The-Atm_comparator-machine.md

 ### Atm_comparator &  average( uint16_t * v, uint16_t size ) ###

 Connects an averaging buffer to the state machine.
-This will cause the state machine to monitor a *running average* instead of the momentary value.
+This will cause the state machine to monitor a *moving average* instead of the momentary value.
 Tune the size of this buffer and the sample rate to get the smoothing behavior you want.

 ```c++
 uint16_t avgbuffer[256];